fiee/fiee-dorsale/README.rst

 customer-specific and no embarassing secrets from the git history, so it’s time to pull the generic stuff out of my projects.

+I’m planning to make this a cosmos of loosely coupled data bits – attachable sticky notes (`fiëé adhésive`_), events (`fiëé témporâle`_), geodata (`fiëé locâle`, coming soon), categorized with tagging – and some useful apps on top of that: a collaboration tool with to-do list and doodle-like functions (`fiëé preposale`, not yet public), a party/banquet planner (`fiëé festîve`, not yet public), tools for publishers (`fiëé édition`, not public) and maybe more.
+Probably too much for one man’s hobby.
+I was also projecting some club-and-congress management app (usable e.g. for associations and churches), perhaps also LETS...

 What and how
 ------------